Aeoloplides turnbulli

 Habitat

 Inhabits desert shrub sites, local alkali flats vegetated with saltbush and black greasewood, and grasslands where forbs occur.
 Does not feed on grasses.
 In Wyoming, occurs in desert shrub associations dominated by saltbush (Atriplex spp.), particularly Gardner saltbush in the Big Horn Basin.
-Also found in disturbed sites, borders, weedy rangeland, and roadsides with abundant chenopod weeds.
+Also found in disturbed sites, crop borders, weedy rangeland, and roadsides with abundant chenopod weeds.

 Distribution